 Congrats, you got them all right!
 Labeling any of the themes mentioned to the scenarios is valid.
 In my personal experience I find that powerlessness, rejection and abandonment go hand in hand, with one theme usually being dominant.
 So from my point of view whichever you’ve chosen is the right answer.
 My speculation is they grow from the same seed, I’m just not able to find the adequate word mirroring all three combined.

 In all the scenes I set above, I’d say you’d have the right to be upset.
 Then what’s the difference between being “reasonably” upset and triggered from a past wound?
 My take is that once you’re triggered, the emotional reaction is out of proportion in regards to the situation that set it off.
 I’m talking overwhelming anxiety, panic attacks, intense outbursts among many reactions.
 Figuring out where the reaction is unleashed from (the current situation or a past trauma) is individual and directly linked to inner awareness.
 It’s 100 procent an inside job although many do need professional guidance when they start sorting this out.
 If it indeed turns out to be an emotional wound, what’s next?
 What can you do?
-Part two coming up.
+More on that in part two “When you’re triggered as f**k“.